ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 Wights are created by the magic of the Great Dragons seeping into the land, causing the dead to rise in a terrible form of undeath.
 They are attracted to the same magic that created them, and will almost always be found around areas of high concentrations of magic, where they will make a nest.
 They collect arcane-infused gemstones, so most gatherings of wights will contain 1d4 of them.

+When determining saving throws, skills, and attack bonuses, a wight's proficiency bonus is the same as its type.
+E.g., a type III wight has a +3 bonus.

 \page